 A campus health clinic and a counseling center operate under Catholic ethical guidelines.

-One of the typical benefits of a university is the greater variety of activities outside the classroom, and UM doesn’t disappoint.
-It offers many clubs tied to students’ academic interests, as well as a club dedicated to environmental awareness, an international club to celebrate the world’s cultures and diverse students at UM, the Student Recreation Program for intramural and fitness activities, and Republican and Democrat groups.
+One of the typical benefits of a university is the greater variety of activities outside the classroom, and U-Mary doesn’t disappoint.
+It offers many clubs tied to students’ academic interests, as well as a club dedicated to environmental awareness, an international club to celebrate the world’s cultures and diverse students at U-Mary, the Student Recreation Program for intramural and fitness activities, and a Political Interest Club.

 The Knights of Virtue (for men) and Vera Forma (for women) focus on the development of virtue and holiness, studying Scripture and the saints from a clearly Christian but not exclusively Catholic perspective.
 As noted above, campus ministry sponsors Collegians for Life.

-The UM Marauders field eight teams for men and eight for women in the NCAA Division II.
-These include basketball, cross country, soccer, and indoor and outdoor track and field for both men and women; baseball, football, and wrestling for men; and softball, tennis, and volleyball for women.
-The Fellowship of Christian Athletes works with the varsity athletes to strengthen their relationship with Christ, while also hosting basketball and “powder puff” football events for other students.
+The U-Mary Marauders field eight teams for men and nine for women in the NCAA Division II.
+These include basketball, cross country, soccer, and indoor and outdoor track and field for both men and women; baseball, football, and wrestling for men; and softball, swimming, tennis, and volleyball for women.
+FOCUS's Varsity Catholic program and the Fellowship of Christian Athletes work with the varsity athletes to strengthen their relationship with Christ, while also hosting basketball and “powder puff” football events for other students.

 In the local area, students can find numerous outdoor bike and walking trails, parks, a zoo, and the Missouri River which runs near campus.
 Out of the cold, there are many restaurants, museums, performances, and cultural activities.